Jomondi/MongoDB_Project2/README.md

 # Exercise Description

-Using Pythong, create a MongoDB database connection to a database that resides in the Cloud and also local to your system - Show your python code and the collection structure (JSON format).
+Using Python, create a MongoDB database connection to a database that resides in the Cloud and also local to your system - Show your python code and the collection structure (JSON format).

 Create two collections with the below schemas and upload data into the collections: